adamprocter/games_design/Year 1/slides_1_2.md

 ![Original](slides_1_2_resource/1_2_BM_present copy ima.004.jpg)

-^ is the core idea that underpins the world he has created propergander / power state control so to communicate this ideas he has used history to help him think about how to communicate that message / identifying visual conventions / has become part of society / visual short hand  / hand is politics / does not imitate (don’t use the egypt iconography - use the ideas to generate the new Visual) russuian consructivism
+^ is the core idea that underpins the world he has created proper-gander / power state control so to communicate this ideas he has used history to help him think about how to communicate that message / identifying visual conventions / has become part of society / visual short hand  / hand is politics / does not imitate (don’t use the Egypt iconography - use the ideas to generate the new Visual) Russian constructivism

 ---

 ![Original ](slides_1_2_resource/1_2_BM_present copy ima.005.jpg)

-^ here are clues to mine stuff / Sheparh fairy angluar expressionist/ communism
+^ here are clues to mine stuff / angular expressionist/ communism

 ---